 P1.
-United Illuminating paid a portion of the cost to conduct an Assessment Study at your facility to determine the cost-effectiveness of installing <MEASCAT1,MEASCAT2> equipment.

-If United Illuminating had not paid a portion of the cost, would your company have paid to have a similar Assessment Study done within one year of when the study took place?
+The [PROGRAM] paid a portion of the cost to conduct an Assessment at your facility to determine the cost-effectiveness of installing <MEASCAT1,MEASCAT2> equipment.
+If the [PROGRAM] had not paid a portion of the cost, would your company have paid to have a similar Technical Assessment done within one year of when the study took place?

-[NOTE: AN ASSESSMENT IS A SIGNIFICANT STUDY OF SPECIFIC MEASURE OR FACILITY BY AN ARCHITECT OR ENGINEER.
+[NOTE: A TECHNICAL ASSESSMENT IS A SIGNIFICANT STUDY OF SPECIFIC MEASURES.
 IT IS MORE INVOLVED THAN A FACILITY AUDIT]

 - 1. Yes

 - 2. No

 - D DK

-P2.
+- P2.
 What factors motivated your company/facility to install this <MEASCAT1,MEASCAT2> equipment through the <PROGRAM> in 2007?